oj-sec/fishfactory/README.md

 	- facilitates easy bulk inputs and transportation of documents to Elasticsearch
 - Additional, optional functions for special cases:
 	- for phishing infrastructure delivered via IPFS web gateways, uses [IPFSEnricher](https://github.com/oj-sec/IPFSEnricher) to identify the IP addresses pushing the phishing content content to the IPFS network as additional IOCs
 	- for phishing infrastructure behind Cloudflare, queries the Shodan API for hosts bearing the same favicon and/or SSL certificate, returning if there are five or less hosts bearing the identifier.
-Requires a Shodan API key.
+Requires a Shodan API key

 # Installation